nadinekuo/www/about/releases/ET_2020_05_announcement.md

     - thorn Vectors now supports vectorization on IBM POWER9 cpus used in Summit
     - Carpet will allocate less memory when testing parameter files using `cactus_sim -P parfile.par`
     - CarpetLib speedup during regridding by removing expensive debug checks
-    - temperature finding for tabulated EOS in EOS_Omni become more robust for situations of almost degerneate internal energy functions
+    - temperature finding for tabulated EOS in EOS_Omni become more robust for situations of almost degenerate internal energy functions
     - the MakeThornList utility was updated to support more use cases
 * important bugfixes
-    - Carpet fix bug when using "along-z", "along-dir" and "manual" processor depomposition
+    - Carpet fix bug when using "along-z", "along-dir" and "manual" processor decomposition
     - AHFinderDirect has been fixed to avoid a long-standing issue where hte number of metric timelevels needed to be set to 3 to avoid errors during recovery from a checkpoint
-    - the parameter file for the Kasner exaxmple in Class.
+    - the parameter file for the Kasner example in Class.
 Quantum Grav.
 29 115001 (2012) was corrected to produce the results shown in the paper
 * Cactus
-    - Cactus documentation now contains information on the git revisons used to produce documentation
+    - Cactus documentation now contains information on the git revisions used to produce documentation
     - a long standing bug in `CCTK_TraverseString` when traversing "all" groups was fixed
     - the testsuite mechanism provides options to run only some tests
     - the testsuite mechanism will run all tests that request less than the available number of processes, running more tests